Dolphin

-A dolphin is a common name used for some of the aquatic mammals in the cetacean clade Odontoceti, the toothed whales.
-Dolphins belong to the families Delphinidae (the oceanic dolphins), along with the river dolphin families Platanistidae (the Indian river dolphins), Iniidae (the New World river dolphins), Pontoporiidae (the brackish dolphins), and probably extinct Lipotidae (baiji or Chinese river dolphin).
-There are 40 extant species named as dolphins.
+A dolphin is any one of the 40 extant species of aquatic mammal from the cetacean families Delphinidae (the oceanic dolphins), Platanistidae (the Indian river dolphins), Iniidae (the New World river dolphins), Pontoporiidae (the brackish dolphins), and the probably extinct Lipotidae (baiji or Chinese river dolphin).
+All these families belong to the parvorder Odontoceti, i.e., toothed whales, which also include the closely related families Monodontidae (beluga and narwhal) and Phocoenidae (porpoises), as well as the more distant families Physeteroidea (sperm whales) and Ziphiidae (beaked whales).

-Dolphins range in size from the 1.7 m and 50 kg Maui's dolphin to the 9.5 m and 10 tonne orca.
+Dolphins range in sizes from the human-sized 1.7 m and 50 kg Maui's dolphin; to the 9.5 m and 10 tonne apex predator, the orca.
 Various species of dolphins exhibit sexual dimorphism where the males are larger than females.
-They have streamlined bodies and two limbs that are modified into flippers.
-Though not quite as flexible as seals, they are faster; some dolphins can briefly travel at speeds of 29 kph or leap about 9 m.
-Dolphins use their conical teeth to capture fast-moving prey.
-They have well-developed hearing which is adapted for both air and water; it is so well developed that some can survive even if they are blind.
+They have streamlined, fish-like bodies with the two forelimbs evolving into flippers, complete loss of hindlimbs (with only vestigial pelvic skeleton), and the tail forming a horizontal fluke.
+Though not quite as flexible as the semiaquatic seals, they are faster and more agile in water; some dolphins can briefly travel at speeds of 29 kph or leap about 9 m.
+Dolphins use their conical teeth to capture fast-moving prey such as forage fish, coleoids and shrimps.
+They have well-developed hearing which is adapted for both air and water; so well developed that some can survive even if they are blind.
 Some species are well adapted for diving to great depths.
-They have a layer of fat, or blubber, under the skin to keep warm in the cold water.
+Like other aquatic mammals, they have a thick layer of subcutaneous adipose tissue, i.e., blubber, to keep the body warm in the cold water.